-The long-range transportation plan, Maximize2045, includes an extensive environmental justice analysis.
-BMC staff utilized several measures to compare the effects on EJ and non-EJ TAZs of projects in the preferred alternative of Maximize2045.
+The LRTP, Maximize2045, includes an extensive environmental justice analysis.
+BMC staff utilized several measures to compare the effects on EJ and non-EJ TAZs of projects in the preferred alternative of Maximize2045, including all nonexempt projects in the TIP.
 These measures include accessibility to jobs and shopping, travel times for commuting and for other purposes, and proximity to key destinations such as supermarkets and hospitals.
-The BRTB will continue to evaluate methods used by other MPOs as well as guidance issued by FHWA to identify similarly robust methods for environmental justice analysis of the TIP.
+The BRTB continues to evaluate methods used by other MPOs as well as guidance issued by FHWA for additional environmental justice analysis of the TIP.